xiangmingcai/UMOT/README.md

 Note: UMOT is complete static, meaning everything you do with UMOT is 100% local.** No data is sent out, and we do not store any user information.

-For the whole UMOT, Fcs files from Aurora and Xenith were tested and supported.
+For the whole UMOT project, fcs files from Aurora and Xenith were tested and supported.

 If you find it helpful, please remember to cite us in your work.